Updated for Warlords of Draenor 6.2

 - Increased rep gain is nice for all that faction grinding that you’ll be doing.

-- Stoneform decreases damage by 10% and washes away bleeds, but this wont be of much use in most PvE content.
+- Stoneform decreases damage by 10% and washes away bleeds and various other effects

 How to Get to the Level Cap Fast!

 Rogue leveling is easy.
 All specs work well and regardless of which build you choose you will find leveling to be fast and smooth.
 Still, there are thousands of quests and a bazillion mobs to kill (not to mention other players, but they don’t count here.)
 Sorting out which quests are best and which series of quests will get you to 110 the fastest is another game, which is why we highly recommend Zygor’s Guide.

 Zygor’s is an in-game guide and it nearly automates the whole leveling process: you just pick your starting point, at any level, and the guide tracks which quest you’re on, tracks the quest objectives, and automatically advances and updates as you complete your tasks and quests.
 In addition, a waypoint arrow is set automatically, so you never have to wonder where to go.
 All of the important quest info is included in the guide so you never have to wonder what to do.

 Playing with Heirlooms and/or Recruit a friend?
 Gaining a few levels in the dungeons or in PvP?
 Zygor’s has your back.
 The guide knows what level you are and will correctly suggest where to go next.
 It will also dump all of your obsolete quests.
 And you will probably never need to look at your quest log again.

 Like this page?
 How about recommending it and/or commenting?